hbc/NGS_Data_Analysis_Course/sessionIII/lessons/07_functional_analysis.md

 Also, due to the hierarchical structure of GO terms, you may return many terms that seem redundant since they are child and parent terms. gProfiler allows for hierarchical filtering, returning only the best term per parent term.

+Go to RStudio and click on the File menu and select 'Open project ...'

+Navigate to `~/Desktop/DEanalysis/` and double click on the `DEanalysis.Rproj` file.

-Take your ordered gene list and paste it in the `Query' box.
+Take your ordered gene list `sigOE` and paste it in the `Query' box.

 * Under **Options**: keep all defaults checked but check _ordered_query_ and for _Hierarchical Filtering_ use the pulldown to select _Best per parent_
 * From the functional evidence selections choose the following: Gene Ontology (biological process, molecular function), [KEGG](http://www.genome.jp/kegg/) ([KEGG paper](http://nar.oxfordjournals.org/content/44/D1/D457.full.pdf)), and [Reactome](http://www.reactome.org).